-Despite any changes, what has always been most true about the process of applying to college, and going to college, is still true.
+Despite all this, what has always been most true about the process of applying to college, and going to college, is still true.
 Finding a college is not actually about the application process.
 Finding a college is deeply individual.
 You have to be yourself.
 Wonder who you are.
 Find programs and places that match you.
 Challenge your comfort zone.
 Consider places and opportunities that don’t immediately spring to mind, just to see.
 Dream, not about a college bumper sticker to affix to the rear window, but of what experiences in college will change your life and set your path.

 The single most important way for a boy to prepare himself for college is to make the most out of his time at St. Albans.
 Those boys who truly engage in the classroom, on the field, and in their clubs and activities, find their college search and application process to be a natural extension of what they have already begun.
 Once boys find their footing in the Upper School, they should start to identify their favorite subjects and activities, and they should pursue these with energy and enthusiasm.
 As they begin Form V, boys should choose their courses well, push themselves harder than ever in the classroom, and consider seeking leadership positions in activities that interest them.
-In the winter of Form V, the College Office, made up of Tim Hudson, Sam Schaffer, Linda Stratton, and me, formally steps in with large and small group presentations and individual and group meetings that begin and end with the question: what is each boy looking for in a college?
+In the winter of Form V, the College Office, made up of Tim Hudson, Linda Stratton, and me, formally steps in with large and small group presentations and individual and group meetings that begin and end with the question: What is each boy looking for in a college?
 Although we in the College Office help build lists, solve problems, assist with applications, read essays, host college representatives, submit school records, and serve as intermediaries between students and colleges, our most important charge is to help each boy discover the colleges that best match his educational, extracurricular, and personal goals.